Under Construction:

-Beach Access Updates
+Beach Access Updates:

 The Walton County Tourism Department continues to take an active approach to improve parking and transportation throughout the county.
 Here's a look at some projects currently undergoing or preparing for improvements.

-Miramar Beach Municipal Parking Project is a 4.5-acre parcel in Miramar Beach to be used for a beach-related municipal parking project.
+Miramar Beach Municipal Parking Project is a 4.5-acre parcel in Miramar Beach is to be used for a beach-related municipal parking project.
 Status: Task order for master planning has not been issued pending coordination with Public Works engineering efforts.

 Beach Access & Customary Use Reminder: